dc-larsen/zendesk-slackbot/README.md

 8. Get your channel ID:
    - Right-click on your target Slack channel → "Copy link"
    - The ID is the part after `/channels/` (looks like `C1234567890`)
+9. **Add the bot to your target channel**:
+   - Go to your target Slack channel
+   - Type `/invite @1on1 Performance Bot` (or whatever you named it)
+   - Or right-click the channel → "View channel details" → "Integrations" → "Add apps"

 #### 2.2 Zendesk API Setup (3 minutes)